Run a Static Website

 html files and having them link to each other.

-Put these html files into a subdirectory of their own, called public
+Put these html files into a subdirectory of their own, called public.
+Files in

 <html>